Protein Plant source

 The smaller the cap, the less tannic acid

 At least 450 species of oak populate world wide.
 Some 30 species in the United States have been used for food and oil.
 The Live Oak is the most prized, not only for food but particularly ship building.
 Its very long, graceful limbs were ready-made for boat keels and ribs.
 In fact, the U.S. Navy once had its own Live Oak forest just for boat building.
 Sold off long ago, the Navy began stockpiling Live Oak in 1992 for restoration of the USS Constitution.
 It got 50 live oaks from Florida in 2002 of 160 that were cleared for a golf course near Tallahassee.
 Just as 200 years ago, the trees were selected for their natural curves for the ship.
 In the white oak family, the Live Oak’s acorns are among the mildest one can collect.
 Botanically the Live Oak is Quercus virginiana.
 Quercus (KWERK-kus ) was the Roman name for the tree and virginiana (ver-jin-ee-AY-nuh) means North America and usually where the species was first noticed, such as Virginia.
 (If you want to get confusingly technical “Ilex” — the genus name for Hollies — also means “oak.”
-Early botanists though the Hollies in North America were oaks so they called them Ilex, which was the name of an evergreen oak.
+Early botanists thought the Hollies in North America were oaks so they called them Ilex, which was the name of an evergreen oak.
 When the mistake was found out Hollies kept the oak-genus name and the Oak genus was changed to Quercus.)

 Storing acorns the Acorn Woodpecker way